A-Nosenko/trainee/README.md

 }
 ```

-There are bat files in project, that restarts application and you can rebuild project via Jenkins
+There are bat files in project, that restarts application and you can automatically rebuild project via Jenkins
 if repository receive commit.